dkarunat123/CCHS-Population-Health-Analysis/README.md

 ## Processed data

 Intermediate and analysis-ready outputs are stored in the `data/processed/` directory.
 These include prevalence tables, regression output tables, and R data objects created during the workflow.

-The larger original CCHS files are intentionally excluded from the repository.

 ## Repository structure